 - I. Training Objective: Students will demonstrate their knowledge of evidence-based prevention and intervention programs and their theoretical and conceptual foundations. - a.
-Competency: Students will demonstrate their knowledge of evidence-based prevention and intervention techniques for academic problems. - b.
-Competency: Students will demonstrate their knowledge of evidence-based prevention and intervention techniques for behavioral, social-emotional, and mental health problems. - II.
+Competency: Students will demonstrate their knowledge of evidence-based prevention and intervention techniques for academic development. - b.
+Competency: Students will demonstrate their knowledge of evidence-based prevention and intervention techniques for behavioral, social-emotional, and mental health development. - II.
 Training Objective: Students will demonstrate their competence to develop prevention and intervention plans. - a.
-Competency: Students will demonstrate their competence to develop appropriate goals to prevent and intervene with academic problems. - b.
-Competency: Students will demonstrate their competence to develop appropriate goals to prevent and intervene with behavioral, social-emotional, and mental health problems.
+Competency: Students will demonstrate competence to develop appropriate goals to prevent and intervene with academic development. - b.
+Competency: Students will demonstrate competence to develop appropriate goals to prevent and intervene with behavioral, social-emotional, and mental health development.

 - III.
 Training Objective: Students will demonstrate their competence to select, implement, and evaluate evidence-based prevention and intervention techniques. - a.
-Competency: Students will demonstrate their competence to select and implement appropriate prevention and intervention techniques to address academic problems. - b.
-Competency: Students will demonstrate their competence to monitor treatment progress and evaluating the integrity and effectiveness of prevention and intervention techniques that address academic problems. - c.
-Competency: Students will demonstrate their competence to select and implement appropriate prevention and intervention techniques to address behavioral, social-emotional, and mental health problems. - d.
-Competency: Students will demonstrate their competence to monitor treatment progress and evaluating the integrity and effectiveness of prevention and intervention techniques that address behavioral, social-emotional, and mental health problems.
+Competency: Students will demonstrate competence to select and implement appropriate prevention and intervention techniques to address academic development. - b.
+Competency: Students will demonstrate competence in monitoring treatment progress and evaluating the integrity and effectiveness of prevention and intervention techniques that address academic development. - c.
+Competency: Students will demonstrate competence to select and implement appropriate prevention and intervention techniques to address behavioral, social-emotional, and mental health development. - d.
+Competency: Students will demonstrate competence to monitor treatment progress and evaluate the integrity and effectiveness of prevention and intervention techniques that address behavioral, social-emotional, and mental health development.